 We incorporated in the State of Nevada on May 2, 2011, and are presently based in the County of San Diego, California.
-We are a clinical stage biopharmaceutical company focused on the development and commercialization of therapeutics that target lipid-signaling pathways, including the endocannabinoid system (the "ECS"), a family of receptors and neurotransmitters that form a biochemical communication network throughout the body.
+We are a clinical stage biopharmaceutical company focused on the development and commercialization of therapeutics that target lipid-signaling pathways, including the endocannabinoid system (the "ECS"), a network of receptors and neurotransmitters that form a biochemical communication system throughout the body.

 Our product candidate pipeline broadly leverages leading scientific methodologies and balances risk across mechanism of action and stages of development.
 Our programs represent a comprehensive approach in utilizing the power and promise of lipid signaling to develop pharmaceuticals for patients with unmet healthcare needs.
-We are currently developing a dual cannabinoid agonist.
+We are currently developing a dual cannabinoid (CB) agonist that targets both the CB1 and CB2 receptors.
 This synthetic small molecule program is a G protein-coupled receptor ("GPCR") designated ART27.13.
-We are developing ART27.13 as a potential treatment for anorexia associated with cancer in a Phase 1b/2a trial, titled the Cancer Appetite Recovery Study ("CARES").
+We are developing ART27.13 as a potential treatment for anorexia associated with cancer in a Phase 1b/2a trial, titled the Cancer Appetite Recovery Study ("CAReS").
 Our second program, ART26.12 is a small molecule and the lead product candidate from our chemical library of inhibitors of fatty acid binding proteins, notably Fatty Acid Binding Protein 5 ("FABP5"), undergoing pre-clinical research as a potential treatment for painful neuropathies.
 In addition, ART26.12 may have broad applications as a cancer therapeutic, a treatment for pain and inflammation, and potential use in anxiety-related disorders, including post-traumatic stress disorder.
 We are also developing our own invention ART12.11 (the "CBD cocrystal").
 ART12.11 is our patented solid-state composition of cannabidiol ("CBD") and tetramethylpyrazine ("TMP").
 TMP serves as the coformer in the CBD cocrystal.
-ART12.11 is considered a new chemical entity ("NCE").
+ART12.11 may be considered by the regulatory authorities as a fixed drug combination instead of a new chemical entity ("NCE").

 We obtained two of our patent protected product candidates through our in-licensing activities.
 Our first in-licensed program, ART27.13, is being developed for cancer-related anorexia.
-ART27.13 is a peripherally-restricted high-potency dual CB_1 and CB_2 receptor full-receptor agonist, which was originally invented at AstraZeneca plc ("AstraZeneca").
-We exercised our option to exclusively license this GPCR product candidate through the NEOMED Institute ("NEOMED"), a Canadian not-for-profit corporation, renamed adMare Bioinnovations ("adMare") in June 2019, which had obtained rights to ART27.13.
+ART27.13 is a peripherally-selective high-potency dual CB1 and CB2 receptor full-receptor agonist, which was originally invented at AstraZeneca plc ("AstraZeneca").
+We exercised our option to exclusively license this product candidate through the NEOMED Institute ("NEOMED"), a Canadian not-for-profit corporation, renamed adMare Bioinnovations ("adMare") in June 2019, which had obtained rights to ART27.13.
 In Phase 1, single dose studies in healthy volunteers and a multiple ascending dose study in individuals with chronic low back pain conducted by AstraZeneca, ART27.13 exhibited an attractive pharmacokinetic and absorption, distribution, metabolism, and excretion profile and was well tolerated within the target exposure range.
 It also exhibited dose-dependent and potentially clinically meaningful increases in body weight.
 Importantly, the changes in body weight were not associated with fluid retention or other adverse effects and occurred at exposures without central nervous system ("CNS") side effects.
-Discussions with UK, US and Canadian regulators indicate there is a potential pathway for development of ART27.13 for the treatment of cancer-related anorexia, which affects approximately 60% of advanced stage cancer patients.
+Discussions with United Kingdom ("UK"), US and Canadian regulators indicate there is a potential pathway for development of ART27.13 for the treatment of cancer-related anorexia, which affects approximately 60% of advanced stage cancer patients.